| |

 and erasers.)

-- No books are allowed
+- Books are not allowed

 except for dictionaries (medical not permitted) and language